Types of programmes

 PhD and MPhil

 Increasingly, a PhD is recognised as the first step in an academic research career and as a qualification valued in many professional areas as an indication of academic excellence and high level skills.
 Our PhD programmes provide you with a unique and academically rigorous experience whilst equipping you with the skills you need for your chosen career.
-We aim to have an appropriate research supervisory framework to support you throughout your PhD so that you can get the most from our postgraduate community.
+We aim to have an appropriate research supervisory framework, together with training and development to support you throughout your PhD so that you can get the most from our postgraduate community.

 Whether you study full or part-time, your PhD will require enormous commitment from both you and King’s: we therefore strongly encourage you to contact the department or research division in which you wish to study, and discuss your research aims in-depth, before you apply.

-All students register initially for the MPhil programme, and are then permitted upgrade to the PhD programme usually within three to five terms of work.
-Upgrading is achieved by submitting at least two substantial pieces of written work (thesis chapters), by presenting an aspect of the research at a seminar, and by being successful in the upgrading interview.
+All students register initially for the MPhil programme and are then permitted upgrade to the PhD programme usually within three to five terms of work.
+To achieve upgrade:

 Professional doctorates vary in length and study mode, but last a minimum of three years.
 All except the DClinPsy are studied part-time.
 Please refer to the online prospectus for more information.